nhamhung/Reinforcement-Learning/README.md

 Currently, this job is done by human operators one slot of containers at a time, so the aim for this project is to have a RL agent which can take into account operators' intuition and perform this job for them automatically and optimally as much as possible.

+## Entry point

+There are 2 versions of the same model being used using RLLib and TF-Agents:

+1. `combined_model.py` is the model with Ray's RLLib which is more updated
+2. `main.py` is the model with TF-Agents

 ## Frameworks used

 1. [RLLib](https://docs.ray.io/en/latest/rllib.html)
 2. [TF-Agents](https://www.tensorflow.org/agents)